codr7/swifties-repl/README.md

 ### quirks
 - The stack is directly exposed to user code, just like in Forth.
-- Primitives, Macros and Functions are called on reference with no arguments outside of call forms.
+- Primitives, Macros and Functions are called on reference outside of call forms.
 - Parens are used for calls only, brackets for lists of things.

 ### stacks